+The proposed Project includes development of a community-serving specialty grocery store along Ventura Boulevard on land that is zoned and designated for such use in an urbanized portion of the City that contains a variety of commercial and residential land uses.
+The proposed Project will not impinge on any residential neighborhoods but rather will provide a neighborhood servicing use while improving this corner property through design and landscaping.
 The proposed Project is in harmony with the goal to create a strong and competitive commercial sector, as the proposed specialty grocery store is a commercial use that will revitalize this portion of the Ventura Boulevard commercial corridor and serve the members of the community.
-The proposed Project is also consistent with the intent to locate a neighborhood-serving commercial use on an infill parcel of land located within an existing commercial corridor and which does not abut any residential uses.
 As a result, the proposed Project will help to preserve the character of the district, and will be an aesthetic and economic improvement for this portion of the commercial corridor.
 The proposed specialty grocery store will meet the demand for organic, natural, and health foods, and will provide healthy market competition for existing grocery stores in the vicinity, strengthening the viability of the local economy.
 The P Zone that the proposed Project will eliminate would not have permitted the proposed viable commercial development, in direct contrast to the stated goals and objectives of the Community Plan and the Community Plan designation of the Subject Property.

 Additionally, the proposed new specialty grocery store has been designed to be compatible with the adjacent properties and mix of commercial, retail, service, and professional uses, and to enhance the existing built environment along this corridor.
-The proposed Project will substantially improve the aesthetic value of the Subject Property with landscaping, high-quality building materials, and a thoughtful design that encourages the utilization of multi-modal transportation with pedestrian oriented-entrances and a combined total of 52 long-term and short-term bicycle parking spaces.
+The proposed Project will substantially improve the aesthetic value of the Subject Property with landscaping, highquality building materials, and a thoughtful design that encourages the utilization of multi-modal transportation with pedestrian oriented-entrances and a combined total of 52 long-term and short-term bicycle parking spaces.
 The new, modernized grocery store will screen the ground floor level parking, as well as the parking circulation ramp, with extensive landscaping that is consistent with the Sherman Oaks Streetscape Plan and Design Guidelines.
 Moreover, the proposed restaurant component of the Project will help activate this corner with connectivity to the street and pedestrian activity.

-The Project will incorporate sufficient off-street parking facilities for the proposed uses on site, with 240 parking spaces, 12 spaces in excess of the 228 parking spaces required.
+The Project proposes to eliminate a total of 8 existing curb cuts and provide a total of two new curb cuts for vehicular/customer access to the grocery store, with one along Ventura Boulevard and one along Moorpark Street.
+The proposed Project will incorporate sufficient offstreet parking facilities for the proposed uses on site, with 240 parking spaces, 12 spaces in excess of the 228 parking spaces required.
 The proposed Project will also provide safe and convenient vehicular ingress and egress, with an entrance on Ventura Boulevard and Moorpark Street, and will provide a fully enclosed loading dock area in order to mitigate any potential negative impacts associated with those activities.
 As part of the instant request, the Project will merge a portion of the adjacent public alley with the Subject Property, but will maintain the existing function and circulation of the public alley by providing an alley easement for public use and access.